 Each benefits plan defines which services are covered, excluded and subject to dollar caps or other limits.
 Members and their dentists will need to refer to the member's benefits plan to determine if any exclusions or other benefits limitations apply to this service or supply.

 The conclusion that a particular service or supply is medically necessary does not guarantee that this service or supply is covered (that is, will be paid for by Aetna) for a particular member.
 The member's benefits plan determines coverage.
 Some plans exclude coverage for services or supplies that we consider medically necessary.
 If there is a discrepancy between this policy and a member's plan of benefits, the benefits plan will govern.
 In addition, coverage may be mandated by applicable legal requirements of a state, the federal government or CMS for Medicare and Medicaid members.

-Aetna considers a temporary anchorage device (TAD) to be a device that is temporarily fixed to bone for the purpose of enhancing orthodontic anchorage.
+Aetna considers a temporary anchorage device (TAD) to be a device that is temporarily attached to bone to enhance orthodontic anchorage.
 The procedure includes the device removal.

 TADs are generally manufactured with a smooth endosseous surface and/or additional surface treatments to actively discourage osseointegration and simplify their removal.

-Osseointegrated dental implants, either conventional or mini-implants (D60101), placed for the ultimate purpose of supporting a prosthesis, regardless of the fact that they may be used for orthodontic anchorage, are not considered temporary anchorage devices since they are not removed and discarded after orthodontic treatment.
+Osseointegrated dental implants, either conventional (D6010) or mini-implants (D6013), placed for the ultimate purpose of supporting a prosthesis, regardless of the fact that they may be used for orthodontic anchorage, are not considered temporary anchorage devices since they are not removed and discarded after orthodontic treatment.